wittymastodon/wittymastodon/README.md

-- 👋 Hi, I’m @wittymastodon
+- 👋 Hi, I’m Nicole
-I am using this as a way of practicing for different certifications, one thing I really need to work on is report writing...
+I am using this as a way of practicing report writing and walkthroughs for different certifications, Eventually I will upload some scripts I have been tinkering with.
 Not sure what else to put in here...

 <!---